Algarve Metrobus: History

 On 1 March 2023, the Algarve Regional Coordination and Development Commission (CCDR Algarve) unveiled a study on options for improved transport connectivity across the Algarve region, covering the Olhão, Faro and Loulé corridor.
 The study explored two major transport projects with multiple variations, including a light railway (tram-train) and a metrobus system (bus rapid transit) as the preferred cheaper alternative.

 Responding to the study at a regional local government summit, Prime Minister António Costa endorsed the need for improved connectivity within the Olhão, Faro and Loulé corridor, and announced that structural funds should be made available for the project to boost economic growth within the region.

-The project was initially described as a light railway project by the Portuguese Government in a press release, but it was later clarified that the project would proceed as a metrobus system, delivered by road as opposed to rail, and that the Algarve light railway costal programme approved by Ministers would still proceed.
+The project was initially described as a light railway project by the Portuguese Government in a press release, but it was later clarified that the project would proceed as a metrobus system, delivered by road as opposed to rail, and that the Algarve light railway coastal programme approved by Ministers would still proceed.

 Further feasibility studies are needed for the project, but up to €70 million has been earmarked for the project, to be completed by the final year of the structural fund round in 2029.
 Further funding could come from the Algarve 2030 programme.